 Obtaining a pristine credit score is a goal sought after by most responsible adults.
 A good credit score can open up so many opportunities that have the potential to enrich the financial lives of Americans.
 Unfortunately, it’s not always the most straightforward feat to accomplish.

-In most cases, one builds credit by taking out loans or lines of credit and repaying them through monthly payments.
+In most cases, one builds credit by taking out loans (installment loans or otherwise) or lines of credit and repaying them through monthly payments.
 All on-time payments and late payments are reported to the three major credit bureaus to show up on your payment history.

 Lending products have the potential to either help or harm your credit history.
 Still, you might be wondering whether other bills get reported on your credit file as well, bills like rent payments or utility payments.

 Your credit report includes four categories of information.
 This information is reported directly to the credit bureaus that compile your report.
 Credit reports can be requested by lenders, employers, leasing agents, and landlords to determine eligibility for a loan, a job, or a lease.

 The four informational categories included on credit reports are as follows:

 This category is not used to calculate your FICO score but rather to match your report to you through identifiable information.
 The information here includes your name, address, Social Security Number, date of birth, and employment information that you have provided in previous loan or credit applications.